-Waterborne diseases take the lives of millions of people around the world every year.
+Waterborne diseases from such bacteria and parasites take the lives of millions of people around the world every year.

-Even the cleanest-seeming source of water can kill, if it is consumed before it is purified of these dangerous creatures.
-Thankfully, even if you are miles from a source of untreated water, there are still methods of making sure a wild water source is safe to drink.
+Even the cleanest sources of water can kill you if it is drunk before being purified of these dangerous creatures.
+Thankfully, even if you are miles from a source of untreated water, there are still methods of turning a wild water source safe to drink.

-What Are The Best Ways Of Purifying Water?
+What Are the Best Ways Of Purifying Water?

-Beyond these convenient and commercially-available options, there are more traditional options of cleaning water which have served human beings well for millennia.
+Beyond these convenient and commercially-available options, there are more traditional options for cleaning water, which has served human beings well for millennia.

 These methods are still used by survivalists today and are worth learning in case of an extreme situation.

+An evaporation trap works: dig a hole and place a vessel in the center for collecting water.
 Cover the hole with a sheet of clear plastic, weighing it in the center over the water collection vessel so that it dips towards that point.
 Seal the edges of the sheet around the hole with soil or rocks.

-A similar method can even be used to distill saltwater, using pots.
-If you have access to a fire, place a small pot in a large pot over the fire.
+Similarly, you can distill salt water using pans.
+If you have access to a fire, place a small pan in a large pan over the fire.

-Pour the saltwater into the large pot, but not the small one.
-Invert a pot lid over the pots, with its center pointing down into the small pot.
-As the saltwater boils, the distilled water collects in the small pot.
+Pour the salt water into the large pan but not the small one.
+Invert a pan lid over the pans with its center pointing down into the small pan.
+As the saltwater boils, the distilled water collects in the small pan.

-Recognising Dangerous Water
+Recognizing Dangerous Water

 Use your common sense when collecting water for purifying, and try to invoke some survivalist knowledge.

 Do the plants surrounding the source look healthy?
 Plant life also thrives on good water.

-Is the water sitting, or stagnant?
+Is the water sitting or stagnant?
 Insects and parasites love to breed in stagnant water – you must find a running water source.

+Running water sources often have lots of sediment.
+Immerse your vessel beneath the surface of a clear water source to avoid floating sediment.
 Also, you are better off finding a collection point upstream, as all contaminants will flow downstream.